amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/05_Investment_Strategy/investing_strategy.26.md

 # My Investment strategies

 I have had a 80% return year over year since 2012.
+For 2021 I'm up over 500%.
+A word of caution, what worked in the past, doesn't garantee to work in the present.
+The world is always changing and I wrote this book to share the skills to help people strategically position themselves for the future.

 I formulate a strategy based off of knowledge of history, psychology and technology.
 The internet has allowed people to connect and cooperate in new ways that has brought massive disruption to major industries.
 This would be expected if we look at history.